 The Several Species, all North America’s own.
 Unlike so many others, The Rudbeckias are not a worldwide group of plants.
 All of the approximately 30 species are North American natives, making the Black-Eyed Susan a decidedly American (and Canadian) wildflower.
 Here are the most important species:

-Our native Rudbeckias (Black-eyed Susans)
+Our native Rudbeckias (Black-eyed Susans) and their famous hybrids

 Rudbeckia hirta, the favorite roadside wildflower: This is the gorgeous gold wildflower you see everywhere—growing on its own, often in great golden sheets of color along the highway, in unused fields, often in “disturbed ground” and maybe in your own backyard.
 Generations of American children have picked them in proud bouquets, and they figure importantly in our culture.
 With apologies to our Canadian neighbors, I’ve always thought it is the quintessential American wildflower, since it is so widespread and so common, yet so beautiful, it symbolizes the American ideal of opportunity for all, enjoyed and available to everyone from our earliest natives and settlers to every American child alive today.
 It’s definitely my favorite.

 Best of all, for gardeners, it’s a snap to grow from seed, and is a staple of any good wildflower seed mixture.
 Because these beautiful flowers can easily be one of the major color-makers in any North American wildflower garden.